gravelpeake/gravelpeake/README.md

 ⠀⠺⣧⡀⢠⣀⠀⠀⣀⣟⠛⠛⣧⣄⡀⠀⠀⣸⡇⠀⣿⠉⠀⠀⠀⠀
 ⠀⠀⠀⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠀⠀

 Anyway, I'm new to GitHub.
 I don't have a ton of coding experience, but I've done enough to get things accomplished in bash and python.

 ## As suggested:
-👯 I’m looking to collaborate with my students and the CSEDD
+👯 I’m looking forwared to collaboration with my students and the CSEDD

 # We're gonna learn a ton, I hope!

+**gravelpeake/gravelpeake** is a ✨ _special_ ✨ repository because, it is.

 <!--
 **gravelpeake/gravelpeake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.